coderjoris/StructureScannerSwift/README.md

    - Pinch Gesture Recognizer
    - Tap Gesture Recognizer
    - Create an unwind segue from the 'Back' button to the scan view.
 You'll have to create an `@IBAction` in the scan view controller first, such as `unwindToScanView` in the sample.
 Set the unwind segue identifier to 'unwindMeshToScanView'.
-   - Create an unwind segue from the 'Accept' button to the main view.
+   - Create an unwind segue from the 'Accept' button to the scan view (NOT to the main view - we have to pass through the scan view first to clean up the capture session etc.).
 Set the unwind segue identifier to 'unwindMeshToMainView'

 4. Create a group called 'MeshView' in the project navigator.
 Copy the swift files under 'MeshView' from the project into it.
 5. In the storyboard,